Yong Li (李勇)

 Dr. Yong Li (M'12-SM'16) received the B.S. degree from Huazhong University of Science and Technology in 2007, and the M. S. and the Ph.
 D. degrees in Electrical Engineering from Tsinghua University, in 2009 and 2012, respectively.
 During 2012 and 2013, he was a Visiting Research Associate with Telekom Innovation Laboratories and Hong Kong University of Science and Technology respectively.
 During 2013 to 2014, he was a Visiting Scientist with the University of Miami.
 Currently, he is a Faculty Member of the Department of Electronic Engineering, Tsinghua University.
 His research interests are in the areas of big data, mobile computing, wireless communications and networking.

-Dr. Li has served as General Chair, TPC Chair, TPC Member for several international workshops and conferences, and he is on the editorial board of three international journals.
-His papers have total citations more than 2000 (five papers exceed 100 citations, Google Scholar).
-Among them, eight are ESI Highly Cited Papers in Computer Science, and four receive conference Best Paper (run-up) Awards.
+Dr. Li has served as General Chair, TPC Chair, TPC Member for several international workshops and conferences, and he is on the editorial board of four international journals.
+His papers have total citations more than 7200 Google Scholar).
+Among them, ten are ESI Highly Cited Papers in Computer Science, and five receive conference Best Paper (run-up) Awards.

 - Dr. Li received the IEEE 2016 ComSoc Asia-Pacific Outstanding Young Researchers [Award Information].